top of page

 Board Member

-Julie Davis is the Sr. Director of Workforce and Industry Initiatives at the Association of Equipment Manufacturers (AEM).
+Julie Davis is Vice President of Human Resources at the Association of Equipment Manufacturers (AEM).
 AEM supports over 1000 manufactures in North America that produce heavy equipment for the construction, agriculture, utility, forestry, and mining industry sectors.
 Julie is an industry advocate for rethinking the approach to workforce development and actively provides the industry innovative workforce ideas through videos, webinars, panels, presentations, and a robust digital workforce solutions toolkit.

 Julie also supports the industries' desire to have a unified voice and approach to sustainability both for the manufacturer and their supply chain.
 She facilitates a council of over 50 member companies who have come together to create a Sustainability Maturity Model which articulates the industry sectors approach to mapping the sustainability journey.
 After working in economic development in Northeast Wisconsin, Julie worked for the Boys & Girls Cub of Door County.
 She focused on reversing rural brain drain in the area by heavily investing in students that were less likely to go on to college and more likely to remain in the area through developing partnerships with local manufacturers.
 During her time as Executive Director, she led through the purchase and renovation a building, installation a STEAM Lab, and grew membership seven-fold over 7 years.
 The club earned national recognition for excellence from the Boys & Girls Club of America twice during her tenure.